 • Step: 5— Firmly Positioning the Brass Pieces

 Unwanted movements while welding can destroy your entire welding project.
 Keeping the welding pieces firmly in a particular position and angle is vital.
-You can use clamps to keep brass pieces together.
-But don’t keep the joint area where you will weld.
+You can use table clamps to keep brass pieces together.

 • Step: 6— Wearing the Safety Equipment

-Before starting the welding procedure, wear all the protective gear to keep yourself safe.
+Before starting the welding procedure, wear protective gear to keep yourself safe.
 Wear safety goggles, flame-resistant clothes, non-flammable shoes, leather gloves, and an N95 mask.

 • Step: 7— Choosing the Right Shielding Gas